CAVEAT EMPTOR — Let the buyer beware or be aware

 Faceless corporations versus buying direct from your local entrepreneur.

-Before I begin, I should say there are many reasons why Amazon.com has been a great resource to book lover’s everywhere.
-One reason is the selection of rare and used books and the worldwide network of resources, and their innovations in the e-boos and e-boo reader.
+As an aside, I should state my own caveat: there are many reasons why Amazon.com has been a great resource to book lovers everywhere.
+One reason, besides the convenience and seemingly cheap price, is the selection of rare and used books and the worldwide network of resources, and their innovations in the e-boos and e-book reader.
 Amazon has even helped authors earn higher royalties with other publishers like Barnes & Noble and Apple.
 However, along with this came a host of parasites.
+So, all I really ask is for the buyer to be aware and please make informed decisions.

 Since there is little to no human effort these online companies can afford to offer huge discounts, spend extra money on commercial shipping and the additional printer service fees for individual or rush orders, not to mention the dozens of other costs of doing business to simply piggyback off someone else’s efforts.
 In fact, I have calculated that most online bookstores are earning roughly $0.25-1.25 per book.
 Some bookstores I suspect make zero profit on books, while compensating with inflated shipping prices.
 A nickel here and a dime there adds up to millions—so they hope!